-Either way, the ending effect is that the air conditioner's evaporator coil cannot operate to properly transfer heat, and in essence 'overcools' itself.
+Either way, the ending effect is that the air conditioner's evaporator coil does not properly transfer heat, and in essence 'overcools' itself.
 The net effect of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
 Yep, the A/C transformed into an old-school icebox.

 What Should You Do When Your A/C Freezes?

 - Turn the unit completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
 Ensure the A/C system is completely OFF.

 - Confirm that there is nothing restricting the airflow to the system.
 Replace the furnace or air handler's filter along with any return air filters.
-Open all the registers completely and ensure that they are not obstructed by furniture or drapes.
+Open all the registers completely and confirm that they are not obstructed by furniture or curtains.

 - Call Service Experts Heating & Air Conditioning.
 The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can turn into a pricey repair.
 When your AC freezes over it can lead to a totaled compressor.
 Replacing your compressor can cost as much as a downpayment on a brand new air conditioner.
-Unfortunately, many homeowners are forced to decide between installing a new system vs repairing the old one.
+Unfortunately, many homeowners are forced to decide between installing a new system or repairing the old model.
 If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of having a less expensive emergency.
 Your technician will diagnose the situation and how to avoid the issue from occurring in the future.
 If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.